Professors Bloom, Cheyne, McDermott; Associate Professors Keohane, Thurman

 PHYSICS 441.
 (3)

 SOLID-STATE PHYSICS.
 An introductory course in solid-state physics and material science, with an emphasis on the applications of each topic to experimental and analytical techniques.
 Topics include crystallography, thermal and vibrational properties of crystals and semiconductors, metals and the band theory of solids, superconductivity, the magnetic properties of materials, and surface physics.
 Prerequisite: Physics 332.
-Offered: fall semester.
+Offered: fall semester of even-numbered years.

 PHYSICS 442.
 (3)

 QUANTUM MECHANICS.
 The physical foundations of the quantum theory are studied.
 Schroedinger's Equation is introduced and used to analyze elementary aspects of the atom.
 Perturbation theory, the variational method, and other approximation methods are introduced.
 Prerequisite: Physics 331.
-Offered: spring semester.
+Offered: fall semester of even-numbered years.

 ASTRONOMY 151.
 (1)